Public Safety Careers

 All Telecommunicators must be certified through the Oregon Department of Public Safety Standards and Training.
 See link below regarding the State's standards.

 When you start at Tillamook 9-1-1, you will be assigned to a trainer.
 You will work the same shift as your trainer.
-Training is broken into two main phases, including a 2 or 3 week Basic Telecommunications Academy at the Oregon Public Safety Academy (Oregon Department of Public Safety Standards and Training (DPSST)), and one week covering Emergency Medical Dispatch/Emergency Fire Dispatch training.
+Training is broken into two main phases, including a 3 week Basic Telecommunications Academy at the Oregon Public Safety Academy (Oregon Department of Public Safety Standards and Training (DPSST)), and one week covering Emergency Medical Dispatch/Emergency Fire Dispatch training.
 Successful completion of both training programs is required.

 The first portion of training is designed to last 4-6 months.
 During this time, you work closely with your trainer.
 Each week is tailored to different topics such as geography of Tillamook County, District policies, radio/phone operation, and use of the law enforcement data system (LEDS).

 During this second phase you still work with a trainer, but with a little more autonomy.
-This is where everything comes together and you get to put your new skills to work.
+This is where everything comes together and you get to refine your new skills.

-Throughout your entire training process you may work a variety of shifts with multiple FTOs.
+Throughout your training process you may work a variety of shifts with multiple trainers.
 This allows you to experience different times of day and shows you a variety of call types and frequency of emergency calls.